Andre Dirrell: Super Six World Boxing Classic

 Dirrell was one of the six super-middleweights who competed in Showtime's Super Six World Boxing Classic, a boxing tournament, along with Arthur Abraham, Andre Ward, Carl Froch, Mikkel Kessler and Jermain Taylor.
-His first fight and only loss was against England's Carl Froch on October 18 for the WBC Super Middleweight Championship.
-Two of the judges scored the fight 115-112 for Froch, with the third scoring it 114-113 for Dirrell.
+His first fight and only loss was a split decision to England's Carl Froch on October 17, 2009, for the WBC Super Middleweight Championship.
+Two of the judges scored the fight 115–112 for Froch, with the third scoring it 114–113 for Dirrell.

 On March 27, 2010, Dirrell faced undefeated former Middleweight Champion Arthur Abraham in Detroit, Michigan.
 In the fourth round, Dirrell knocked Abraham down for the first time in his career.
-Dirrell was outboxing Abraham throughout the bout and comfortably ahead on the scorecards 97-92, 98-91, and 97-92.
+Dirrell was outboxing Abraham throughout the bout and comfortably ahead on the scorecards 97–92, 98–91, and 97–92.
 In the 11th round, a slick spot in the corner of the ring caused Dirrell to slip to one knee.
 While down, Abraham delivered a punch to the chin of Dirrell; a delayed reaction was followed by Dirrell lying on the ground, unconscious and shaking.
 The referee ruled the blow by Abraham an intentional foul and awarded Dirrell a victory via disqualification.
 Some critics contested the ending of the fight, claiming that Dirrell may have overreacted after Abraham's final punch.
 However, Dirrell said he was really knocked out and did not know what happened after he fell down.

 On October 7, 2010, Dirrell declined to face his friend and eventual Super Six tournament winner Andre Ward, and announced that he was withdrawing from the tournament due to neurological issues.